In Business coach, global teamwork, intercultural teamwork

 This brings us to the main point of criticism of this dimension: namely that determination and masculinity, and restraint and femininity are equated, so to speak.

-Critics of this dimension complain that Hofstede assumes too much of a Western-influenced image of gender here.
+Critics of this dimension argue that Hofstede assumes too much of a Western-influenced image of gender here.
 Personally, I use this dimension less than, for example, individualism or power distance.

 What do you think?
 I hope this article gives you the basics to form your own opinion.